-Code 64 Collision with wall - used for a primarily vertical structure composed of concrete, metal, timber, or stone that is not part of a building or a fence but typically is used for retaining earth, abating noise, and separating area (but not for containment as in the primary function of a fence).
+- Code 64 Collision with wall - used for a primarily vertical structure composed of concrete, metal, timber, or stone that is not part of a building or a fence but typically is used for retaining earth, abating noise, and separating area (but not for containment as in the primary function of a fence).
 Also included are headwalls (or end walls) that are sometimes provided on culvert ends principally to protect the sides of the embankment around the culvert opening against erosion.
 This does not include wing walls, which are attached to ends of bridge abutments and extend back at an angle from the roadway.
-Wing walls should use code

-Collision with building - used when Code 65 the vehicle impacts a roofed and walled structure build for permanent use.
-The type of construction material used is not of interest, nor is the use of the building.
+Wing walls should use code 41 "Bridge pier or support." - Code 65 Collision with building used when the vehicle impacts a roofed and walled structure build for permanent use.
+The type of construction material used is not of interest, nor is the use of the building. - Code 97 Collision with other fixed object (explain in narrative) - used when the object is fixed (considered a permanent structure) and is not described by any of the other fixedobject attributes.